 Participants are expected to uphold their commitment to these principles through professional excellence and integrity in all activities associated with the Strategy.

-Canada is a world leader in many fields of neuroscience and mental health research.
+Canada is a world leader in many fields of brain and mental health research.
 Our distinction is in how we approach brain research.

 Collaborative

-Understanding the brain – in disease and in health and wellness – requires a collective effort rooted in diversity
+Understanding the brain – in health, development, disease, and resilience – requires a collective effort rooted in diversity

 Transdisciplinary

-Now more than ever, breakthroughs in neuroscience depend on the combined efforts of scientists from many fields as well as stakeholders beyond academia.
+Now more than ever, breakthroughs in brain science depend on the combined efforts of scientists from many fields as well as stakeholders beyond academia.

 Open